Kit Rachlis

 Kit Rachlis is an American journalist and editor who has held posts at The Village Voice, LA Weekly, Los Angeles Times, Los Angeles magazine, The American Prospect, The California Sunday Magazine, and currently ProPublica.

-Rachlis is best known as a practitioner of the long-form nonfiction narrative.
+Rachlis has been described as a practitioner of the long-form nonfiction narrative.
+Writers working under his guidance have been awarded a number of prizes, including the Pulitzer.
 In addition, he has edited more than a dozen books, including The Color of Law by Richard Rothstein.

 Early life and family

 Rachlis is the son of Eugene Rachlis, an author, book publisher, and magazine editor, and Mary Katherine (Mickey) Rachlis, an economics correspondent for the Journal of Commerce who wrote under the byline M.K.
 Sharp.
 He was born in Paris, France, where his father was serving as press attaché for the Marshall Plan, and raised in New York City.
 He attended Middlesex School in Concord, Massachusetts, and earned a Bachelor of Arts in American studies from Yale University.